c3r38r170/JJittai/README.md

 The CHASE_CURSOR behaviour may miss the cursor by less than a pixel, so it starts "bouncing" back and forth to find it.

-The CHASE_CURSOR behaviour is unpredictable if you play over the jittai.
+The CHASE_CURSOR behaviour is unpredictable if you play with your pointer over the jittai.